-Innovation in the financial services sector is not hard to find these days: predictive analytics for fraud, an AI-driven back-office, biometrics authentication.
+Innovation in the financial services sector is not hard to find these days: predictive analytics for fraud, an AI-driven back-office, and biometrics authentication are among FinTech trends for 2021.
 Now, a newer trend is coming to town.
 It does not have as much to do with the core banking technologies, but rather with how banks can change their business models through tech integrations.

-So yes, rumor has it that the future of banking is a marketplace.
+So yes, rumor has it that the future of banking is a marketplace as one of new banking technology innovations.
 Is it true?
 We very much believe so and have some data to back this up.

 In this blog post, you’ll learn:

 - What is marketplace banking and how it’s related to supper apps

 - What goes into building a digital banking marketplace

 - A huge comparison table showing where digital banks excel (and where they don’t)

 - A multi-trillion dollar “missing link” within the current digital banking ecosystem